YONKERS HISTORICAL SOCIETY

 2015 - An inventory project begins with the help of Yonkers high school students, while plans for installing handicap access start to take shape.
 The house celebrates its 275th year with an anniversary gala event held at Zuppa’s restaurant.

 2017 - New minor repair projects begin to improve the condition of the main house and its surrounding structures.
+During the fall, the wooden safety rails leading to the cottage were replaced.

 2019 - The cottage gets a makeover thanks to the Scarsdale Eagle Scouts of Troop 2 and our historic sign is reset on Tuckahoe Road.
 Major reconstructive repairs begin on the north wall of the main house.